 - Richard Simmons

 What is Binge Eating?

 Binge eating is an eating disorder characterized by repetitive, uncontrollable episodes of eating.
 A person suffering from this disorder may eat large servings of food even if he or she is not hungry.
-Binge eating is often followed by feelings of the guilt, depression, shame and/or remorse.
+Binge eating is often followed by feelings of guilt, depression, shame and/or remorse.
 Thankfully, hypnotherapy may offer relief to those suffering from a binge eating disorder.

-Binge eating disorder was first brought to light by esteemed psychiatrist Albert Stunkard back in 1959, whom named it night eating syndrome (NES) at the time.
+Binge eating disorder was first brought to light by esteemed psychiatrist Albert Stunkard back in 1959, who named it night eating syndrome (NES) at the time.
 As doctors and mental health experts began to develop a greater understanding of this disorder, however, they concluded that it was not limited strictly to nighttime eating; therefore, it was renamed to binge eating disorder (BED).